nathandpenha/European-Space-Agency-Video-Sentiment-Analysis/README.md

-THis is repo is for a video SA
+THis  repo is for a video SA
 ================